acnsoft/404Frame/README.md

 * The “sets” command will show you the target site – the port(s) you specified and other values ​​you entered.
 If you entered it incorrectly, you do not need to search.

+Disclaimer
+People who use this tool are not our responsibility.
+Illegal actions are the sole responsibility of the user .Developers assume no liability and are not responsible for any misuse or damage caused by this program.
+If you use this tool, you accept automatic readme.md.

 Created by AcnSoft